jfuze/mortgage-calc-pw-examples/README.md

 pnpm exec playwright show-report
 ```

+## Automated test coverage

+This project currently covers more than the google doc test plan.
+The only exception is the interest rate input bounds testing (0.010% to 15%) which is not currently automated.

 ## Considerations

 I would write many of these tests at a lower level than Playwright.
-I've created them here because it was fast to demonstrate how I'd approach doing so upon request.
+I've created them here because it was fast to demonstrate how I'd approach doing so upon request and the assignment specified "black box" testing.
+Realistically, I'd check/coordinate with dev to see what's covered already at an integration/unit level.

+I did not go far into page-object, stuck everything in a single test file, didn't use fixtures, auth, email/sms, etc. A real framework would likely require considerations on all of these fronts.
+I didn't display much of that here to respect the time constraints.
 ## Test plan

 Available in [google docs](https://docs.google.com/document/d/1vKAB6cpOf6F_vwSL8qV2jcF2k5u8NQFGMfAmFzkm02Y/edit?usp=sharing)